mongodb/specifications/source/sessions/snapshot-sessions.rst

 Snapshot read commands
 ======================

-For snapshot reads the driver MUST first obtain ``atClusterTime`` from cursor response of find/aggregate command, by specifying ``readConcern`` with ``snapshot`` level field, and store it as ``snapshotTimestamp`` in ``ClientSession`` object.
+For snapshot reads the driver MUST first obtain ``atClusterTime`` from the server response of find/aggregate/distinct command, by specifying ``readConcern`` with ``snapshot`` level field, and store it as ``snapshotTimestamp`` in ``ClientSession`` object.